jgonzalezdr/CppUMockGen/README.md

 CppUMock, just as any C/C++ compiler, needs to know where to find other include files referenced by the input file in order to interpret it properly.
 Pass the paths to the necessary include directories by using the `-I` / `--include-path` option.
 Like with most compilers, you may use this option several times to indicate multiple include directories.

 CppUMockGen deduces the data types to use with CppUMock from the actual function parameters and return types.
 If the API that you are mocking is well designed (e.g. pointers to non-const values are not used for input parameters), CppUMockGen will guess properly in most cases the correct types.
 Nevertheless, mocked data types can be overriden by using `-p` / `--param-override` options to override the type to use for specific function's parameters and return types, and using `-t` / `--type-override` options to override the type to use for matching parameter or return types in any mocked function.

+Since complex mocks will require a lot of override options, and many of them can be reused to generate mocks for other files, you can store options in a text file and load that file using the `-f` / `--config-file` option.

 For more information check the [CppUMockGen Usage Manual](MANUAL.md).